Why Do My Legs Ache at Night? - Causes and Home Remedies

 Alleviating leg pain at home can be straightforward and effective.
 Here are some remedies:- Stretching before bed: Gentle leg stretches can ease muscle tension and prevent cramps.
 This simple routine can be a calming way to prepare for sleep while caring for your muscles.

 - Proper hydration: Maintaining good hydration throughout the day is crucial.
-It not only helps your overall health but specifically aids muscle function and prevents cramping.
+It not only helps your overall health but specifically helps muscle function and prevents cramping.

 - Warm baths: Soaking in a warm bath before bedtime can relax your muscles thoroughly, reducing the likelihood of pain and cramps during the night.